DorcasLanyero/2N/README.md

 https://github.com/125HornetWay/2N/wiki/Dorcas'-Journal

-# 2N
+# 2N (Beta)
 Customized 2048 clone

 ## Instructions

 [Not working in Beta]

 Model logic is not fully functinal.
 The program breaks after one move.

+### Note:
+The demo is not audible.
+All that is being demonstarated is navigation from the start screen to the different screens available in the game.
+These are the about screen, the help screen, the difficulty screen and the game screen.
+The About screen contains basic information about the game,  the developers and the specifications.
+The Help screen consists of some guide lines on how to navigate around and how to play the game.
+The difficulty screen contains afew buttons from which the user can select the level of diffuculty they would love to use for their game.
+The timer is at the top of the game screen.

 ## Work completed